WeyinmiA/Sentiment-Analysis-Web-App/README.md

 - [x] Uploads the processed data to Amazon S3.
 - [x] Trains a PyTorch model.
 - [x] Deploys the trained model.
-- [x] Uses the deployed model in the web app.
+- [x] Uses the deployed model in a web app.